-On today’s date in 1984, the Pittsburgh Penguins chose Mario Lemieux as the No. 1 draft pick in that year’s NHL Entry Draft, which was held at the Montréal Forum in Montréal, Qué.
+On today’s date in 1984, the Pittsburgh Penguins chose Mario Lemieux as the No. 1 draft pick in the National Hockey League (NHL) Entry Draft.

-That year’s entry draft is remembered as being the starting point for several Hall-of-Fame-worthy NHL careers.
-In addition to Lemieux being chosen first overall, legendary Montréal Canadiens and Colorado Avalanche goaltender Patrick Roy was chosen in the third round; Brett Hull in the sixth round; and Gary Suter and Luc Robitaille in the ninth round.
+That year’s entry draft, held at the Montréal Forum in Montréal, Qué., is remembered as being the starting point for several Hall of Fame-worthy NHL careers.
+In addition to Lemieux being chosen first, legendary Montréal Canadiens and Colorado Avalanche goaltender Patrick Roy was chosen in the third round; Brett Hull in the sixth round; and Gary Suter and Luc Robitaille in the ninth round.

 Widely acknowledged as one of the greatest hockey players of all time, Lemieux led the Penguins to two consecutive Stanley Cup Championships in 1991 and 1992.